AnuOscar2308/NEWS-ARTICLES-CATEGORIZATION/README.md

 - One-vs-Rest strategy for multi-class classification

 - Model Evaluation: accuracy, precision, recall, F1-score

 - Data Handling: pandas, numpy

 - Visualization: matplotlib, seaborn

+## Results

+- Successfully created a labeled text dataset from multiple news domains.

+- Built a multi-class classification pipeline that transforms raw text into features and evaluates multiple ML models.

+- A final Random Forest model was trained and used to classify unseen sample headlines into the expected categories (Technology, Sports, Business, Medical).

+## Business Recommendation

+For a real-world production use case:

+- This approach can be used to automatically tag and route incoming news/articles by domain.

+- Starting with a lightweight baseline (Logistic Regression / Naive Bayes) for speed and interpretability, then compare against ensemble methods (Random Forest) if accuracy is the priority.

+- Storing the trained vectorizer + model together so predictions remain consistent.